cloudflare/chanfana/README.md

 ## Schema Types

-Schema Types can be used both in parameters and responses.
+Schema Types can be used in parameters, requestBody and responses

 Available Schema Types: